 Though supporters of this new post-talent system say you can choose 6 (out of a total of 18) very useful skills, as opposed to 12-14 (out of 50+) kinda-sorta useful skills.
 As an added bonus, the skills in each tier of the Mists of Pandaria talent tree often change a core skill in different ways.
 For example, the first tier of Hunter talents, unlocked at level 15, all change the Disengage skill (you leap backwards to get out of your enemy's range).
 There's Posthaste (temporarily increase running speed after you Disengage), Narrow Escape (trap nearby enemies when you Disengage) and Crouching Tiger, Hidden Chimaera (reduces the cooldown on Disengage, allowing you to use it more often).

-Jedi Sentinels in the first Knights of the Old Republic have the combat abilities of a consular (pure caster), and only slightly better force powers than a Guardian in exchange for skill points... completely worthless in the first game and immunities to various force powers (that many items can negate, and only bosses use anyways).
+Jedi Sentinels in the first Star Wars Knights Of The Old Republic have the combat abilities of a consular (pure caster), and only slightly better force powers than a Guardian in exchange for skill points... completely worthless in the first game and immunities to various force powers (that many items can negate, and only bosses use anyways).
 Fixed entirely in the second game.

 The Assassin Class in Ragnarok Online.
 He sucks at PvP, isn't that useful in WoE, can hardly beat any boss monster and pretty much his only specialty is grinding alone in PvE.
 Only that other classes such as the Hunter are much better at that, too.
 At least it used to be that way.
 With newer updates, the Assassin gained effectiveness.
 His rebirth class, the Assassin Cross, is the complete opposite and has been accused of being overpowered quite often.